Super Health Good Night spray

 Sleep Support in Your Pocket

-helping improve sleep patterns;
+- helping improve sleep patterns;

-supporting immune system response;
+- supporting immune system response;

-improving daily moods;
+- improving daily moods;

-helping falling asleep.
+- helping falling asleep.

-Another great thing about “Good Night” is that it doesn’t leave you feeling groggy in the morning, which can happen with many of the OTC sleep aids.
+Good Night spray contains all natural ingredients that ave been traditionally used to improve a sleep pattern.
+One of great features of this solution is that it doesn’t leave you feeling groggy in the morning, which can happen with many of the OTC sleep aids.

 5-HTP is is an amino acid, important to generate the mood-elevating chemical serotonin in the human body.
 As a supplement, 5-HTP is made from the seeds of an African plant called Griffonia simplicifolia.
 Serotonin plays an important role in the body specially as a neurotransmitter to transport signals between neurons in the nervous system.
 This nutrient the body can naturally convert into melatonin (N-acetyl-5 methoxytryptamine) – is a hormone responsible for our sleep cycle.
 Thus as a precursor to serotonin and its conversion in melatonin , 5-HTP helps improve both mood and sleep patterns.

-- Proprietary extract from Cramp Bark
+Extract from Cramp Bark

 - Valerian root